Go, Give, Learn; and Tell the Story

-“Carrie Wagner is an inspiration and engaging speaker with a good personal touch when approach her audience on the subject of international education.” – Dr. Baogang Guo, Director of International Education, Dalton State College, Georgia
+“Carrie Wagner is an inspiration and engaging speaker with a good personal touch when approaching her audience on the subject of international education.” – Dr. Baogang Guo, Director of International Education, Dalton State College, Georgia

 “Thank you so much for what you’ve contributed to our program at OMS!
 The presentation was excellent… I really felt like they absorbed even more than I had anticipated from your talk!
 Some were even able to retell the meaning of “immersion” and they really understood the service “connection” piece.
 Teachers also commented on how much they enjoyed the presentation.”
 (Name not available)